CS2613-WI2023/journal-TashZaman/README.md

 ### Variable Declaration:

 In python, variables do not need to be declared with a specific type as it is mutable (can change).
 The variable type is automatically set after a value is given to them.
 We can also manually set the variable with a primative data type to make it immutable (cannot change).
-Common primative types consist of: int, str, float, double and boolean
+Common primative types consist of: int, str, float, double and boolean.
+We also have access to abstract data types such as lists, arrays, queues, dictionaries and tuples.

+### Miscellaneous

+Lines of code can be commented using "#".

+Python does not require semi-colons after each line of code.
+Instead, semi-colons are used to concatenate multiple statements into one line.